Banner wars over the skies at Arrowhead Stadium

 One other item to note.
 Missouri is the biggest underdog in Big 12 conference history.

 WEATHER: It's going to be cold tonight at Arrowhead Stadium, but not as frigid as for some previous Big 12 title games.
-The game-time temperature is 32 degrees with a wind chill in the mid-20s.
-The temperature will slide below freezing as the game continues.
+Temperatures are in the mid-30s with a wind chill of 29 degrees and will slide below freezing as the game continues.
 The wind will be coming from the northwest at about 10 mph, so it could be a factor.
 There is no chance of precipitation.

 Most importantly, the Arrowhead Stadium field looks to be in good shape.
 After turning soupy during the rain and snow at the end of last week's Missouri-Kansas game here, the Kansas City Chiefs' ground crew has done a masterful job of getting the turf back in shape.
 It looks like it's ready to go.